 The impeller (1) should be loosened while the rotating assembly is still secured to the pump casing.
-Before loosening the impeller, remove the seal cavity drain plug (3) and drain the seal lubricant.
+Before loosening the impeller, remove the seal cavity drain plug (6) and drain the seal lubricant.
 This will prevent the oil in the seal cavity from escaping when the impeller is loosened.
 Clean and reinstall the seal cavity drain plug.

-Immobilize the impeller by weding a block wood between the vanes and remove the impeller capscrew and washer (6 and 7).
-Install a lathe dog on the drive end of the shaft (17) with the "V" notch positioned over the shaft keyway.
-Strike the lathe dog sharply in a counterclockwise direction (when facing the drive end of the shaft).
+Immobilize the impeller by weding a block wood between the vanes and the pump casing, and remove the impeller capscrew and washer (20 and 21).

+Install a lathe dog on the drive end of the shaft (Figure 3) with the "V" notch positioned over the shaft keyway.

+With the impeller rotation still blocked, see Figure 3 and use a long piece of heavy bar stock to pry against the arm of the lathe dog in a counterclockwise direction (when facing the drive end of the shaft).
+Use caution not to damage the shaft or keyway.
 When the impeller breaks loose, remove the lathe dog and wood block.